OVER 50? The “GRID” Rules Help Older Workers Win Disability Benefits

 WHAT DOES AN SSD ATTORNEY COST?

 Older workers seeking benefits may worry about attorney fees.
 However, if you have a severe medical condition that prevents you from working for more than one year, you should apply for benefits.
-Cannon Disability Law works on a contingency fee basis, which makes it free for you to hire us.
+Cannon Disability Law is only paid an attorney fee if we win your case.

 Most people worry about the cost of hiring an attorney, but the SSA has capped attorney fees in Social Security cases at 25% of your past due or back benefit or $7200, which ever is less.
 This is the most your attorney can charge you if your case is won at the hearing level or below.